For parents of teens navigating GCSEs, A Levels, SATs or end of year exams

 Creating a realistic approach to revision

-Helping them re-engage if they’ve shut down
+Helping them re-engage when they’ve shut down

-Exploring future options and next steps
+Exploring next steps and future options

-It’s about helping your teen feel steadier, clearer, and more able to move forward — in exams and beyond
+It’s about helping your teen feel steadier, clearer, and more able to move forward, in exams and beyond.

 “You do not need more pressure.
 You need a steadier way through…for you and your teen.”